sylphxltd/zen/packages/rapid-tui/README.md

 # @rapid/tui

-> Terminal UI renderer for Zen - Build beautiful CLI applications with reactive signals
+> Terminal UI renderer for Rapid - Build beautiful CLI applications with reactive signals

 **@rapid/tui** is a modern, high-performance terminal UI library that combines the simplicity of [React Ink](https://github.com/vadimdemedes/ink) with the power of fine-grained reactivity.